flowdeskadmin/Fast-Visual-Difference-Detector-Backend/README.md

 1. Push this repo to GitHub.
 2. On <https://vercel.com>, **Add New → Project → Import** this repo.
+3. **Important — set Framework Preset to "Other".** Vercel's "NestJS" preset assumes a long-running server and will fail with `No entrypoint found` because it looks for files in shapes that don't match a serverless adapter.
+Our `api/index.ts` + `vercel.json` already handles everything explicitly, so the right preset is **Other**.
-3. Vercel reads `vercel.json`:
+4. Vercel reads `vercel.json`:
+   - `"framework": null` — belt-and-suspenders override against auto-detection.
    - All `/api/*` traffic → the serverless function at `api/index.ts`.
    - `/` → the static landing page at `public/index.html`.
    - Function memory: **1024 MB** (recommended — sharp's libvips
      decoder uses ~50 MB on common screenshots).
    - Function timeout: **30 s**.
-4. Under **Environment Variables**, set:
+5. Under **Environment Variables**, set:
    - `CORS_ORIGIN` → your frontend's production URL,
      comma-separated for multiples.
 Any `*.vercel.app` host is allowed automatically.
    - Optional: `MAX_IMAGE_BYTES`, `BODY_SIZE` (see caveat below).
-5. Deploy.
+6. Deploy.
 The assigned URL will be `https://<project>.vercel.app`.
 Smoke test:
    `curl https://<your-domain>/api/healthcheck`.